Nico-1/WebAuthentication/webauthentication/README.md

 This application can be run on any computer or server with no need for Tomcat.
 The default port is 3030 but can be changed via a command line parameter.
 For those who wish to compile, this a Spring boot project with gradle build so all options for gradle builds are available to you.

 1. Compile project and run bootJar task to generate a jar file.
-Alternatively the included jar file should work for most users with no changes.
+Alternatively the included jar file in the binaries branch should work for most users with no changes.
 It can also be deployed to Tomcat via the war file.
 2. Run the command 'java -jar webauthentication.jar'
 3. For this example we'll assume you're running on localhost.
 If running on a different server, note the url of your machine and be sure the relevant port is open.

 Device Registration
 --

-Use Insomnia or any other REST API tool to make the following call.
+Use Insomnia or any other REST API tool to make the following call:<br/>
-HTTP Method: POST
+HTTP Method: POST<br/>
-URI: localhost:3030/registration
+URI: localhost:3030/registration<br/>
 Body Payload (Full working example payload in [the samples folder](src/test/resources) ):
 ```json